-Puglia is the sunny, south-eastern region in the heel of Italy’s boot.
-For the incredible coast, culture and delicious food alone, it makes an excellent choice as a holiday destination.
+Puglia is the sun-kissed heel of Italy’s boot.
+For the coast, culture and delicious food alone, it makes an excellent choice as a holiday destination.
 I also love it for the laid back lifestyle, rural tranquillity and welcoming locals.

-Over the last 15 years, I have witnessed an increase in the number of stylish holiday villas in Puglia with a private pool.
+Over the last 20 years, there has been a marked increase in the number of stylish holiday villas in Puglia with a private pool.

-My favourite villas are set in the unspoilt Puglia countryside.
-They tend to be surrounded by ancient olive trees, within easy reach of sandy beaches, good restaurants and beautiful historic towns.
+My favourite villas are set in the countryside, not far from the sea.
+They tend to be surrounded by ancient olive trees, within an easy drive of sandy beaches, good restaurants and charming, historic towns.

 Here are my top five villas in Puglia with a private pool: